ScriptureExamined/NovawrightStudios/_posts/2026-03-30-why-players-quit-your-game.md

 author: Roberta
 categories: [Development]
 excerpt: >
-  Most players don’t finish games—and many quit early.
+  Most players don’t finish games, and many quit early.
 This post explores why players leave and what those moments reveal about your design.
 ---

 # Why Players Quit Your Game